 Digital disruption is the new norm.
 Countless organisations have fallen victim to cyber attacks with phishing, distributed denial of service (DDoS) and ransomware being some of the most common.
-In fact, the number of ransomware attacks increased by 250 percent during the first few months of 2017.
+The ACSC recorded a 15 per cent increase in ransomware cybercrime reports in the 2020–21 financial year.
+This increase has been associated with an increasing willingness of criminals to extort money from particularly vulnerable and critical elements of society.

 This has left companies scrambling to find solutions with one of the more popular options being CyberSecurity-as-a-Service (CSaaS).